show special characters

 display incorrect answers

-- - ¿Cómo llamas?
+- —¿Cómo llamas?

-- llamo Patricia.[- What’s your name?|- My name’s Patricia.]|2nd person singular: te|1st person singular: me
+— llamo Patricia.[-—What’s your name?|—My name’s Patricia.]|2nd person singular: te|1st person singular: me

-- No necesitas (maquillarse) tanto.[You don’t have to wear so much makeup.]|The reflexive pronoun can be attached directly to the infinitive, gerund, and positive imperative.|2nd person singular: te
+- No necesitas (maquillarse) tanto.[You don’t have to wear so much makeup.]|verb in the infinitive → reflexive pronoun at the end|2nd person singular: te

 - ¡No asustéis![Don’t be scared!]|2nd person plural: os

-- ¡(Cepillarse/tú - imperative) los dientes antes de ir a la cama![Brush your teeth before you go to bed!]|The reflexive pronoun can be attached directly to the infinitive, gerund, and positive imperative.|2nd person singular: te|To note: In order to preserve the pronunciation (stress), we have to add an accent.
+- ¡(Cepillarse/tú - imperative) los dientes antes de ir a la cama![Brush your teeth before you go to bed!]|positive imperative → reflexive pronoun at the end|2nd person singular: te|We add an accent to preserve pronunciation.

 - compramos un coche de segunda mano ayer.[We bought a second-hand car yesterday.]|1st person plural: nos

 - Tuvieron que (sentarse) en la mesa porque no había más sillas.
-[They had to sit on the table, because there were no more chairs.]|The reflexive pronoun can be attached directly to the infinitive, gerund, and positive imperative.|3rd person plural: se
+[They had to sit on the table, because there were no more chairs.]|verb in the infinitive → reflexive pronoun at the end|3rd person plural: se